WFRSB/test/_Law-of-Retribution/vauban.md

 ![Vauban](http://i.imgur.com/yLM0qPT.png)

-Vauban is one of the best hard CC frames out there.
-Vauban can throw many Bastilles which prevent enemies from even moving or attacking, making him an excellent choice for CC in Law of Retribution.
-Bastille is Vauban's one very useful ability in LoR, but the builds can be quite versatile.
-Range, Duration, Efficiency, and maybe a bit of Strength are all important for a good Vauban build.
+Just like Rhino, Vauban is one of the best choices for hard CC when it comes to raids.
+While being an easy frame to build and play, keep in mind that bastille, unlike rhino stomp, has a visual effect that can negatively affect your squad’s ability to visualize the objective, which is why it’s always recommended to carefully pick your energy color.

 * * *